DillonSteyl/SCIE1000/Week 6/loop_in_function.md

 **Task:** Write a function that take a number as input, and returns the factorial of that number.
+Name your function 'factorial'.

 **Hint:** The factorial of n is all the integers from 1 to n multiplied together.
 So the factorial of 3 is 1*2*3 = 6.